FFDA/revanced-cli-gui/README.md

 ## Features
 * On start up fetches and prints supported YouTube versions by latest [ReVanced-Patches](https://github.com/revanced/revanced-patches)
-* On button click it can check for latest versions of [ReVanced-Cli](https://github.com/revanced/revanced-cli), [ReVanced-Patches](https://github.com/revanced/revanced-patches), [ReVanced-Integrations](https://github.com/revanced/revanced-integrations) and [Vanced MicroG](https://github.com/inotia00/VancedMicroG) on GitHub.
+* On button click it can check for latest versions of [ReVanced-Cli](https://github.com/revanced/revanced-cli), [ReVanced-Patches](https://github.com/revanced/revanced-patches), [ReVanced-Integrations](https://github.com/revanced/revanced-integrations) and [GsmCore](https://github.com/ReVanced/GmsCore) (MicroG) on GitHub.
 If newer version found - downloads them.
 * List all connected ADB devices, user can choose the device to install the patched app too.
 * Patches can be included or excluded from patching process